BenjaminAbt/SustainableCode/csharp/struct-vs-class/readme.md

 ## 🏁 Results

 - 🔋 Both struct samples procude no allocations!
-- 🚀 Struct is as a better performance
+- 🚀 Struct has a better performance over all!

 ## Remarks